 Iliotibial band syndrome (ITBS or IT band syndrome) is one of the most frustrating injuries for runners.
-Luckily, there are IT band syndrome treatment options out there to help you overcome the pain.
+However, there are IT band syndrome treatment exercises for runners to help you overcome the pain.

 The pain typically occurs on the outside of your knee.
-Many runners mistake this pain for a knee injury.
+Many runners mistake this pain for a knee injury or runner’s knee.

 What causes IT band syndrome?